 The graph above shows nitrate concentrations of raw, untreated groundwater at the abstractions in the Axford and Ogbourne catchments.
 Concentrations at Axford have been gradually increasing since 2012, to just above 45mg/l in 2024.
-Although this is below the Drinking Water Standard, and concentrations in Ogbourne seem to be improving somewhat with a downward trend, we'd like to avoid further deterioration in future water quality for both sites.
-The observed long term nitrate trends are strongly related to historical land use, but current activity can still impact groundwater quality, so we're keen to work with farmers to make sure concentrations don't continue to rise at Axford so this source can still be used to produce wholesome drinking water.
+Although this is below the Drinking Water Standard of 50mg/l, and concentrations in Ogbourne seem to be improving somewhat with a downward trend, we'd like to avoid further deterioration in future water quality for both sites.
+The observed long term nitrate trends are strongly related to historical land use, but current activity can still impact groundwater quality.
+We'd like to make sure concentrations don't continue to rise so this source can still be used to produce wholesome drinking water.

-Nitrate concentrations in the groundwater in the Marlborough catchment area have been gradually increasing over the last ten years.
-Although concentrations are still below the Drinking Water Standard, there is a clear upward trend, reaching 45mg/l in 2024, and we'd like to avoid any further deterioration in future water quality to make sure we can continue to produce wholesome drinking water from this source without needing to install extra treatment processes.
+Nitrate concentrations of groundwater in the Marlborough catchment area have been gradually increasing over the last ten years.
+Although concentrations are still below the Drinking Water Standard, there is a clear upward trend, and we'd like to avoid any further deterioration in future water quality to make sure we can continue to produce wholesome drinking water from this source without needing to install extra treatment processes.

-Nitrate concentrations in the groundwater in the Ashdown Park catchment area have fluctuated around the Drinking Water Standard from 2013 to 2024, often exceeding 50mg/l over the spring and summer months in particular (although winter peaks in concentration have been increasingly seen over the last few years).

-For the Fognam Down boreholes, the baseline of nitrate concentration has been rising, with peak concentrations regularly exceeding the Drinking Water Standard of 50mg/I. Although the peak concentration in 2023 was lower than at times in the past, levels have risen well above 50mg/l again in 2024, exceeding the peaks seen in previous years, potentially due to the exceptionally high rainfall this year exacerbating the increasing trend.
-This catchment shows strong seasonal variation, with concentrations rising from early spring, before dropping back down in the autumn, although this is not always the case.

-We're keen to work with farmers in this area with the hope of improving the trend in nitrate levels and avoiding higher peaks in the future to make sure we can continue to produce wholesome drinking water from these sources and reduce reliance on nitrate removal treatment.
+Nitrate concentrations in the groundwater in the Ashdown Park catchment area have fluctuated around the Drinking Water Standard from 2013 to 2024, occasionally exceeding 50mg/l.
+For the Fognam Down boreholes, the baseline of nitrate concentration has been rising, with peak concentrations regularly exceeding the Drinking Water Standard of 50mg/l.
+Although the peak concentration in 2023 was lower than at times in the past, levels have risen well above 50mg/l again in 2024, exceeding the peaks seen in previous years, which potentially related to the exceptionally high rainfall exacerbating the increasing trend.
+We'd like to avoid future peaks to make sure we can continue to produce wholesome drinking water from these sources and reduce reliance on nitrate removal treatment.

 Our Hungerford water treatment works has three boreholes that take groundwater from the Chalk aquifer, although only one of the boreholes is currently in supply and regularly sampled.
-Groundwater nitrate concentrations at this borehole have remained fairly steady since 2013, staying well below the Drinking Water Standard of 50mg/l, but since 2021 levels exceeded 35mg/l with increasing frequency compared to the previous three years.
+Groundwater nitrate concentrations at this borehole have remained fairly steady since 2013, staying well below the Drinking Water Standard of 50mg/l, but since 2021 levels exceeded 35mg/l with increasing frequency.
 We'd like to avoid deterioration in future water quality to make sure we can continue to produce wholesome drinking water from this source without needing to install extra treatment processes.

-Concentrations of nitrate in groundwater at the abstraction in the Leckhampstead catchment have remained fairly consistently between 29mg/l - 36mg/l since 2015, although there does appear to be a very gradual increase in the baseline concentration, with nitrate concentration this year reaching above 40mg/l for the first time since 2014.
+Concentrations of nitrate in groundwater at the abstraction in the Leckhampstead catchment have remained fairly consistently between 29mg/I - 36mg/I since late 2014, although there does appear to be a very gradual increase in the baseline concentration.
 Although current concentrations are below the Drinking Water Standard we'd like to avoid deterioration in future water quality to make sure we can continue to produce wholesome drinking water from this source without needing to install extra treatment processes.